tkrisztian95/jira-to-gitlab-cloud-create-new-branch-one-click-chromeExt/readme.md

 ![Screenshot5](screenshots/Capture10.PNG)

+3. Save
-After you have saved the settings the extension is ready to use.
+Don't foget to click the ´Save´ button.
+After you have saved the values the extension is ready to use.

 ## Screenshots
 ### Create branch modal